bomeara/DarwinDay/docs/index.md

 * [Dr. Dan Simberloff](https://eeb.utk.edu/people/daniel-simberloff/), invasive species and biogeography
 * [Dr. Brian O'Meara](http://brianomeara.info/), macroevolution, especially speciation, extinction, and trait evolution

+If you want an example of the sort of discussion that takes place, here's a [past one on vertebrate paleontology](https://www.reddit.com/r/askscience/comments/jayj2c/we_are_scientists_from_the_society_of_vertebrate/) that might be of interest.

-**Evolution Bake Off**: Use the hashtag `#evolutionbakeoff` to tag a biodiversity or evolution inspired baked creation on Twitter, Facebook, or Instagram: Dodo Donuts, Trilo-Bites, Kludgie the Legged Whale ice cream cake.
+**Evolution Bake Off**: Use the hashtag `#evolutionbakeoff` to tag a biodiversity or evolution inspired baked creation on Twitter, Facebook, Pinterest, Flickr, Instagram, or wherever you use social media: Dodo Donuts, Trilo-Bites, Kludgie the Legged Whale ice cream cake.
 Use your imagination!
-Here's an inspiration from [Leila Battison](https://leilabattison.wordpress.com/2012/01/01/the-pinnacle-of-cake-evolution/):
+To make sure we don't miss it (though we'll be checking the tag on various platforms), please fill in [this form](https://forms.gle/6TBtYzNGRdM8934A7).
+We'd love all submissions in by 11:59 pm US Eastern on Feb.
+19. Here's an inspiration from [Leila Battison](https://leilabattison.wordpress.com/2012/01/01/the-pinnacle-of-cake-evolution/):

-<iframe width="560" height="315" src="https://www.youtube.com/embed/_3vn_5FLees?start=86" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_3vn_5FLees" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+As images roll in, we will highlight some of the most impressive, informative, and fun bakes!

+Note this has no affiliation with any television shows or other baking competitions.
+And, sadly, taste will not be assessed by us, but we hope you and those in your bubble enjoy the taste of your creations.

 Due to covid, we will not be co-hosting the annual Darwin's birthday party with the McClung museum, and our fantastic Darwin and Wallace puppets will remain safely at home.
 But they will return in 2022!